FormFlow Security Features Explained

 For update forms, each item on your board can have its own unique password.
 These passwords are generated automatically through monday.com automations, so you do not have to create them manually.

 Example: A recruitment team sends each candidate a form link to update their application.
-Each candidate has a unique link and a unique password, ensuring they can only access their own data.
+Each candidate has a unique link and a unique password, so they can only access their own data.

 How to Set Up Password Protection